kkots/ggxrd_hitbox_overlay_2211/README.md

 - 2025 April 10: Version 6.23: Displays duration of rejection.
 Previously was displaying incorrect value of "hitstun".
 - 2025 April 23: Version 6.24: Box Extents panel now displays throw ranges.
 - 2025 April 27: Version 6.25: made Combo Damage panel transparent.
 Now displays Silent Force re-pick in Combo Recipe and in framebar.
 Added an option to make Combo Recipe panel display with a transparent background - the option is inside the Combo Recipe panel's gear button.
 Added pushbox width and height display to Box Extents panel.
+- 2025 April 27: Version 6.26: Register Silent Force re-pick when it's done as soon as the knife is able to be picked up.